-This is a guest post from my buddy Robert Domingo who is preparing to embark on a ‘Round the World trip and who blogs at Mid-Life Round-the-World.
-I asked Robert to tell his story because, though he may have reached “middle age”, he’s proof that you can still take on big, life-altering changes, set out to travel, and follow the path you want to… No matter what your age is.
+This is a guest post from my buddy Robert Domingo as he prepared to embark on a ‘Round the World trip.
+I asked Robert to tell his humorous story of how he got rid of everything for a life of travel.
+Though he may have reached “middle age”, he’s proof that you can still take on big, life-altering changes, set out to travel, and follow the path you want to… No matter what your age is.
 Take it away, Robert.

 “It is easy to buy things.
 It’s hard to sell things.
 And it’s even harder to sell things at a profit.”